Meisenburger13/joplin-frontmatter-overview/README.md

 ---
 ```

 This plugin supports Markdown links and images in the frontmatter, although they are not valid YAML.
+Images need to be Joplin resources in order to be rendered correctly.
 A note with invalid YAML syntax will be shown with empty values in the custom properties.
 Tip: Add the `NOTE_LINK` column to easily find the problematic notes and fix the syntax.